 Native paywall — free public satire essays for SEO discovery; paid full sketch-script archives, behind-the-scenes notes, and spec-script PDFs member-only

-Post-level paywall granularity in the TipTap editor: comedy writers can publish free satire essays publicly for Google search visibility and LLM crawl coverage while gating premium content behind a subscription tier.
-A McSweeney’s-style writer can publish a free 800-word satire essay publicly — the piece that gets shared on Twitter and discovered via search — while locking “how I wrote that piece” behind a $9/mo member tier.
+Post-level paywall granularity in the TipTap editor: comedy writers can publish free satire essays publicly for Google search visibility while gating premium content behind a subscription tier.
+A McSweeney's-style writer can publish a free 800-word satire essay publicly while locking how-I-wrote-it behind a $9/mo member tier.
 A sketch writer can publish free public comedy sketches while gating the full spec-script PDF archive behind a $12/mo paid tier.
-A parody blogger can publish free parody news articles publicly while locking the “parody mechanics” craft series behind a member tier.
 Configure paywall copy and tier labels in Admin → Members → Plans.
-The free-tier reader sees enough to understand the value of the paid tier; the paid-tier reader gets the full writer’s room.

 Digital products — comedy craft workbooks, spec-script archives, master classes, and improv-theory primers at 0% fee

-Pseudonymity-friendly architecture — publish as “Bigfoot’s Best Friend” without exposing your legal name in admin auth
+Pseudonymity-friendly architecture — publish as any character voice without exposing your legal name in admin auth

 Features comedy writers actually need